Shintensu/DiscordCustomCSS/README.md

 3. Run `git clone https://github.com/Shintensu/DiscordCustomCSS.git`.
 4. In Powercord/Replugged, select the option "Scan for missing themes".
 5. Enjoy the theme! ^_^
+> Note: In order to automatically get the latest version, make sure that the toggle for checking version number in manifest under updater settings is **disabled**
 ### BetterDiscord
 #### NOTE: THIS THEME DOES NOT AUTOMATICALLY UPDATE *YET*.
 Pre-requisites: [BDFDB](https://betterdiscord.app/plugin/BDFDB) must be enabled for right alinged message bubbles to work!